 Should you shortlist Thomson Reserve now?

 Thomson Reserve is, on paper, one of the stronger sites to come to market in District 20 in a while.
 A doorstep TEL station, a future Cross Island Line interchange a stop away, Ai Tong on the same road, Thomson Plaza across it, a fresh 99-year lease and a top-tier developer team.
-This Thomson Reserve review scores it a genuine 8 out of 10 before a single price is published.
+This Thomson Reserve review scores it a genuine 10 out of 10, conditional on a launch price at or below $3,000 psf, before a single price is published.

-One more thing for the patient buyer, and it is the backdrop the whole price question sits inside.
+One more thing for the patient buyer.
+This is the backdrop behind the whole price question.
 New-launch prices have risen almost every year this decade.
 Business Times reported on 2 June 2026 that rising land bids have put the question of whether $3,000 psf becomes the new normal squarely in focus, with the 2026 new-sale median already around $2,573 psf.
 Read against that, a Thomson Reserve 3-bedroom secured at the lower-to-middle of our predicted range, roughly $2,500 to $2,800 psf, is priced below where the market looks to be heading, not at the top of it.
 Draw a good ballot number, secure a unit in that band, and you have a real margin of safety: a market already treating $3,000 psf as the direction of travel has to fall a long way before a $2,500 to $2,800 entry looks expensive.

 Source: Business Times, 2 June 2026

-If location, schools and developer are what you weight most, put the Thomson Reserve condo on your shortlist and get yourself in front of the October preview.
+If location, schools and developer matter most to you, put the Thomson Reserve condo on your shortlist and get yourself in front of the October preview.
 If you want to see the number before you fall for the address, wait for the price list, and we will update this Thomson Reserve review the day it lands.

 Thomson Reserve — QPE Score